groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 $ openssl rsa -in key.pem -pubout > key.pub
 ```

-And the public key in the key.pub file must be associated with the task in the DSAS.
-The files
+And the public key in the key.pub file must be associated with the task
-are signed as
+in the DSAS.
+The files are signed as

 ```shell
 $ openssl dgst -sign key.pem -keyform PEM -sha256 -out <file>.sig -binary <file>
 ```

-The signatures are always stored in separate files, and the DSAS assumes that the signatures
+The signatures are always stored in separate files, and the DSAS assumes
-are in a file with a .sig extension.
-Both files must be provided to DSAS.
+that the signatures are in a file with a .sig extension.
+Both files must
+be provided to DSAS.

 ### Special case - unsigned zip file

-In the case of the __liveupdate__ and __cyberwatch__ tasks the signed files are contained in an unsigned
+In the case of the __liveupdate__ and __cyberwatch__ tasks the signed
-zip file.
-The problem with this situation is that even though all of the files in the zip file
+files are contained in an unsigned zip file.
+The problem with this
+situation is that even though all the files in the zip file
-are signed, the zip can hide other data that does not belong to the zip file. this is
+are signed, the zip can hide other data that does not belong to the zip
-desired in the design of zip files in order to allow the creation of other zip formats, such as
+file. this is desired in the design of zip files to allow the creation of
-__JAR__ files, but also to include zip files in executables (self-extracting zips).
+other zip formats, such as __JAR__ files, but also to include zip files
-There are also ways to abuse the format of zip files to hide data.
+in executables (self-extracting zips).
+There are also ways to abuse the
+format of zip files to hide data.

-A zip file is comprised of __N__ compressed objects followed by an index of the files contained in the
+A zip file is comprised of __N__ compressed objects followed by an index
-zip with the positions for each compressed object of the zip file relative to the positions of the index.
+of the files contained in the zip with the positions for each compressed
+object of the zip file relative to the positions of the index.
+This opens
-This opens 4 possible places to hide data in a zip file
+4 possible places to hide data in a zip file

-- add at the beginning: because the postions of the compressed objects are relative to the index it is
+- add at the beginning: because the positions of the compressed objects
-quite possible to have data before these objects
+are relative to the index it is quite possible to have data before these
+objects
-- append at the end: similarly data could be hidden after the index of the zip file
+- append at the end: similarly, data could be hidden after the index of
+the zip file
-- insert between compressed objects: Objects do not need to occupy all file spaces,
+- insert between compressed objects: Objects do not need to occupy all
-it is just required that the positions of the compressed objects are correct
+file spaces, it is just required that the positions of the compressed
+objects are correct
-- In the comment zone of the index: the zip format allows up to 65536 characters in the comment
+- In the comment zone of the index: the zip format allows up to 65536
-zone of the index itself.
+characters in the comment zone of the index itself.

-Verifiying only the contents of the zip file, none of these areas will be controlled.
-However, if we let
+Verifying only the contents of the zip file, none of these areas will be
-the zip file pass someone in the sensitive network could abuse this behavior in order to pass unverified files
+controlled.
+However, if we let the zip file pass someone in the sensitive
-through DSAS.
+network could abuse this behavior to pass unverified files through DSAS.

-This only applies to unsigned zip files, as someone able to sign the zip is also
+This only applies to unsigned zip files, as someone able to sign the zip
-able to sign content.
-So the solution is relatively simple, and consists of reconstructing the
+is also able to sign content.
+So the solution is relatively simple, and
-unsigned zip files from its contents.
-DSAS implements this behavior
+consists of reconstructing the unsigned zip files from its contents.
+DSAS
+implements this behavior

 ## Verification - Antivirus

 The antivirus tests use the software ClamAV.
-It is important to understand the limitations of antiviral
+It is important to
+understand the limitations of antiviral tests and the purpose of these
-tests and the prurpose of these tests in the DSAS.
+tests in the DSAS.

-1. An antivirus can only function correctly if the signatures used for the viral dection are up
+1. An antivirus can only function correctly if the signatures used for
-to date.
-The DSAS must therefore be configured to update its signatures regularly
+the viral detection is up to date.
+The DSAS must therefore be configured
+to update its signatures regularly
-2. With encryption and obsfurcation it is possible to hide the presence of code in files.
-The
+2. With encryption and obfuscation it is possible to hide the presence of
-limitations of these techniques are that the attacker must be able to control the file format.
+code in files.
+The limitations of these techniques are that the attacker
+must be able to control the file format.

-The risk that the use of an antivirus in the DSAS is attempting to address is the case of a compromised
+The risk that the use of an antivirus in the DSAS is attempting to
-software repositories with at least one malicious package uploaded.
-For example a
+address is the case of a compromised software repositories with at least
+one malicious package uploaded.
+For example, a
 [recent compromission of php.net](https://arstechnica.com/gadgets/2021/03/hackers-backdoor-php-source-code-after-breaching-internal-git-server)
 allowed attackers to install backdoors in compromised packages.
-In this scenario, the attacker has
+In this
-no control on the format of the supplied packages.
+scenario, the attacker has no control on the format of the supplied
+packages.
 ClamAV is capable of decompressing and examining the
-files within most package archive formats, and so the signature of the attack can be examined by ClamAV.
+files within most package archive formats, and so the signature of the
+attack can be examined by ClamAV.

-However ClamAV can not help when the attacker can control the format of the packaged files.
-In this
+However, ClamAV cannot help when the attacker can control the format of
-case the attacker can choose the file type that obscures its contents and so hides the malicious code.
+the packaged files.
+In this case the attacker can choose the file type
+that obscures its contents and so hides the malicious code.
+This might be
-This might be the case if an attacker has access to an openssl or gpg signing key.
-It is therefore
+the case if an attacker has access to an openssl or gpg signing key.
+It
-critical to control carefully who has access to these openssl and gpg keys installed in the DSAS.
+is therefore critical to control carefully who has access to these
+openssl and gpg keys installed in the DSAS.

 ## OpenSSH Service

-L'ensemble des flux ssh possible est
+All of possible SSH flux are

 | Source            |  Destination    | User        | Service  | Optional  |
 |-------------------|-----------------|-------------|----------|-----------|